saifali-code/Full-stack-student-ai-assistant-rag-platform/README.md

-Hi this is the complete project AI Asistant App for the student
+Hi this is the complete project AI Asistant App for the student.